Juvenile Indigent Defense Delivery System

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

-The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
-Alabama statutes list one post-disposition proceeding at which youth have a right to counsel:
+The legal needs of youth in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
+Alabama statutes provides for a post-disposition right to counsel:

 - At hearings to modify custody and probation orders.
 Ala.
 Code § 12-15-221(b).